Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description and criteria

-All the necessary materials, including the assessment rubric, will be provided in advance and made available in the Aula Virtual.
+All necessary materials, including the assessment rubric, will be provided in advance and made available in the Aula Virtual.

 Learning outcomes assessed: 1, 2, 3, 4, 5, 6, 7, 8.